Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - He has received 137 of his team's 394 carries this season (34.8%).

-- The Giants have thrown the football in 58.8% of their plays from scrimmage this year while staying on the ground 41.2% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Giants have run 58.8% passing plays and 41.2% rushing plays this season.
+They rank 31st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Booker's matchup with Washington.